 Ultima Online has all the ingredients of a virtual world

 and a damn good game all rolled into one.
-Not only can you build your own house, furnish it with furniture you made
+Not only can you build you own house, furnish it with furniture you made

-yourself, have a profession, but you can also hunt treasure, battle dangerous monsters, solve puzzles and partake
+yourself, have a profession, but you can also hunt treasures, defeat horrible monsters, solve puzzles and partake

 in quests - just to name a few.